 (e) Eligibility Periods.
-Families shall be eligible for authorizations not to exceed 12 months, and renewal is subject to the family's continued eligibility for child care financial assistance.
-Subsidy administrators shall notify families, in writing, that their eligibility period is ending no less than 45 days prior to the end of the eligibility period.
+Eligibility is determined Families shall be eligible for periodsauthorizations not to exceed 12 months, and is renewablerenewal is subject to the family's continued eligibility for child care financial assistance.
+Subsidy administrators shall notify families, in writing, that their eligibility period is ending no less than 3045 days prior to the end of the eligibility period.

 (f) Contact Information.
-In order to remain eligible for a child care subsidy, parents must maintain current address and telephone number information, if any, with the Subsidy Administrator.
-A homeless family who does not have an address or telephone number must maintain as much current contact information as possible with the Subsidy Administrator.
+In order to remain eligible for a child care subsidy, parents must maintain current address and telephone number information, if any, with the contracted child care educator/provider or CCR&R. A parentSubsidy Administrator.
+A homeless family who does not have an address or telephone number must maintain as much current contact information as possible with the contracted child care educator/provider or CCR&RSubsidy Administrator.

 (g) Documentation of Continued Eligibility.
 In order to remain eligible for a child care subsidy, parents must provide current documentation of income, service need and residence to their Subsidy Administrator.
-Such documentation must be provided in full within a reasonable time prior to the authorization end date so that the authorization can be completed before the end of the current authorization.
+Parents must also provide documentation establishing a service need for at least 35 weeks from the prior 12 month period that matches the level of service previously authorized.
+Such documentation must be provided in full within a reasonable time prior to each voucher orthe authorization end date so that the assessment authorization can be completed before the end of the current authorization.

-1. Parents who lose their approved activity during the last 30 days prior to reauthorization may be granted a 12 week provisional authorization to seek and certify an approved activity in accordance with 606 CMR 10.04(2)(b)(2).
+1. Parents who lose their approved activity during the last 30 days prior to reauthorization may be granted a 12 week provisional authorization to seek and certify an approved activity in accordance with 606 CMR 10.04(2+)(b)(2).